kessedor/mindcareAI/README.md

 - Crisis Text Line: Text HOME to 741741

 This application is for supportive purposes only and is not a replacement for professional mental health care.

+## 📄 License

+MIT License - see LICENSE file for details